bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Current Goals - Jan 19th Sprint b0.1.0**
-	- [ ] **Patron Revamp**
-		- [ ] Testing - Sunday
-			- [ ] Tutorial runthrough.
-				- [ ] Make sure Oar works.
-					- [ ] Active
-					- [ ] Passive
-				- [ ] Check Zeus reflip warning.

-	- [ ] **Polish**
-		- [ ] Coins with activatable powers should glow solid when hovered.
-Patron token also.
-Remove tinting probably.
-		- [ ] Filters for the patron selection and main scenes.
-			- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
-Need to move inside the scenes instead of on main on top of everything.
-		- [ ] Needs an Abandon Run button somewhere.
-			- [ ] Add an X somewhere on the board on the top right.
-			- [ ] When clicked, open a popup window with abandon run.
-In the future, we will also put settings here probably.
-			- [ ] Also triggered on esc
+	- [ ] **Goals**
-			- [ ] maybe can steal this implementation from MonScript (script editor definitely had a popup thingy)
-		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
-		- [ ] Initial particle additions.
+		- [ ] **Today**
-		- [ ] Rows need a "retract for toss" option which does not pull back stoned/frozen coins.
-		- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
 			- [ ] Fancy mat for Shop.
-		- [ ] Consider adding POWER and PAYOFF icons to coins too... maybe use blue PAYOFF and red PAYOFF.
-		- [ ] If we do this, we probably want to enlarge the tooltip size slightly again.
-	- [ ] **New Player Improvements**
+		- [ ] **Monday-Friday - New Player Improvements**
+			- [ ] **Tutorial Tuning**
 				- [ ] Make sure map cannot be clicked while Charon is talking (this can happen right after Charon teaches you that you can click the map, which we explicitly should prevent.)
+(I THINK WE FIXED THIS)
 				- [ ] Slightly black out the screen while Charon is talking.
 				- [ ] Rig round 2 RNG to give a new player more chances to use the zeus coin (possibly the 3rd and 4th tosses can be forced to be similar to the first one)
 				- [ ] Fade in the Life/Soul text earlier during Charon's explaination.
-		- [ ] Point out that we gained 100 life at the start of round 2. (and point it out)
+				- [ ] Point out that we gained 100 life at the start of round 2.
+			- [ ] **Tooltip Improvement**
+				- [ ] Consider adding POWER and PAYOFF icons to coins too... maybe use blue PAYOFF and red PAYOFF.
+				- [ ] Increase tooltip size slightly.
+			- [ ] **Clearer Differentiation between phases**
+				- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
+				- [ ] Worth exploring a potential UI on the table for this?
+			- [ ] **More Obvious When a Power is Active**
+				- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
+		- [ ] **Saturday - Sunday: Graphical Improvements**
+			- [ ] Filters for the patron selection and main scenes.
+				- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
+Need to move inside the scenes instead of on main on top of everything.
+			- [ ] Coins with activatable powers should glow solid when hovered.
+Patron token also.
+Remove tinting probably.
+			- [ ] **Particles**
+				- [ ] Initial particle additions.
 			- [ ] **Unlock Improvements**
-		- [ ] Point at soul when explaining and life when explaining (rotate hand maybe)
 				- [ ] Fancier animation/transitions for unlocks.
 Exciting!
 				- [ ] Add an additional space for 'advice' with each coin unlocked and character.
 					- [ ] Apollo - explain curse and bless.
 					- [ ] Artemis - explain arrows.
 					- [ ] Hephaestus - explain ignite.
 					- [ ] Eleusianian - "Now, let the real game begin..."
+	- [ ] **Etc**
+		- [ ] Needs an Abandon Run button somewhere.
+			- [ ] Add an X somewhere on the board on the top right.
+			- [ ] When clicked, open a popup window with abandon run.
+In the future, we will also put settings here probably.
+			- [ ] Also triggered on esc
+			- [ ] maybe can steal this implementation from MonScript (script editor definitely had a popup thingy)

 **Fruits**